TurakhiaLab/ROADIES/docs/roadies_xp.md

 The resulting species tree (`roadies.nwk`) is saved in the current run's `OUT_DIR`, same as de novo mode.

+!!!
+Note
+    A plain (non-`--cluster`) placement run just needs `REF_DIR/samples/out.fa`, which any de novo or placement backbone build already produces automatically — no extra setup.
+Placement **with** `--cluster` is different: it requires the backbone's samples to already be pre-split into `REF_DIR/samples/out_batch_1.fa..out_batch_N.fa` (see `BATCH_SIZE` below), which only a cluster-scale backbone build produces.
+See [Run ROADIES on a SLURM cluster](usage.md#run-roadies-on-a-slurm-cluster) for details.

 ### Grow vs. update

 By default (no `--grow`), placement mode re-infers the combined species tree freely from the backbone's and query's gene trees together — the final topology can revise relationships from the original backbone tree ("**update**").